CosmWasm/docs-deprecated/testnets/testnets.md

 In order to join the network as validator, you need some staking tokens.
 Please ask some in [discord testnets channel](https://docs.cosmwasm.com/chat)

 If you want to participate in active block building, you need some coins staked to your validators address.

-If you are interested in validator tech stack, [certus one blog](https://kb.certus.one/) is a good resource to begin with.
+For those interested in validator stack, here is a good reading source on validator architectures: [certus one blog](https://kb.certus.one/)

 **Note**: make sure your validator is synced before upgrading to validator